Shinkei/foodReviewer/README.md

 - All the recipes are displayed
 - The data of each recipe is displayed in a user-friendly way. the recipe card should display at least: recipe's name, headline, image, calories and time.
-- Each recipe can be favorited or unfavorited
 - Each recipe can be rated

 #### [II.
 Recipe details page](https://www.hellofresh.com/recipes/quick-beef-ragu-spaghetti-5abd4797ae08b549e56a1502?locale=en-US)